strongloop/strongloop.com2/_posts/2017-05-31-join-strongLoop-ibm-cloud-foundry-summit.md

 {% include image.html file='CF-logo.png' alt='Cloud Foundry Summit' %}

-Visit us at the IBM booth to for a demo of LoopBack and free stickers.
-Plus, you'll want to discover more about IBM sponsoring the Node track.
+Visit us at the IBM booth for a demo of LoopBack and to get some free stickers.
+Plus, IBM is sponsoring the Node.js Sessions Track, so be sure to take advantage of those learning opportunities.
 <!--more-->
 CLoud Foundry runs from June 13-15 and is held in Santa Clara, California.